• Rondezvous

 Seattle is still way behind on our state-mandated deadline for delivering our “comprehensive plan,” which is our 20-year plan for housing growth.
 While Seattle’s Planning Commission and its internal staff pushed for a future where housing is no longer a scarce commodity, Seattle’s outgoing Mayor Bruce Harrell overruled them with his plan to increase scarcity, exclusivity, and unfaffordability.

-And, although no one would accuse Seattle’s City Council of being ambitious or particularly forward-thinking, even they weren’t ready to sign up for something quite so embarrassingly tepid as Harrell’s plan.
-After they made some amendments, we might even start to see some stacked flats in a few circumstances.
+And, although no one would accuse the 2024-2025 Seattle City Council of being ambitious or particularly forward-thinking, even they weren’t ready to sign up for something quite so embarrassingly tepid as Harrell’s plan.

 Remember that stacked flats share stairs, meaning much more of the building gets used for actual living space than in townhomes, where each home has its own stairs.
 And you can stack the homes, meaning you can get more housing units onto a piece of property without covering up all the land and cutting down all the trees.
 Since they share walls, they are much more energy efficient.
 There are also fire-related safety rules in the code that limit how far a flat’s front door can be from the shared stairwell.
 This ends up reducing the number of units per floor, encouraging more family-sized homes.
 Since each home is only one floor, stacked flats are also much more friendly for people with mobility challenges.